windingtree/branding/README.md

 ### Legal

-Winding Tree, Líf, ORG.ID logos, and other images should not be used to represent your products.
+Winding Tree, Líf, ORGiD logos, and other images should not be used to represent your products.